Dashboards

 The Sample charts dashboard does not show an example of the pie chart.

-You must manually add a menu item to allow for UI access to the dashboards by creating a new folder in the Menu Structure and add the URL to the new menu item.
+You must manually add a menu item to allow for UI access to the dashboards by creating a new folder in the Menu Structure and adding the URL to the new menu item.

 To add sample dashboards to left-side menu: